microsoft/MixedReality-WebRTC/docs/manual/migration-guide.md

 - On the **offering peer**, replace calls to `PeerConnection.AddLocalAudioTrack()` with:
   - a call to [`LocalAudioTrack.CreateFromDeviceAsync()`](xref:Microsoft.MixedReality.WebRTC.LocalAudioTrack.CreateFromDeviceAsync(Microsoft.MixedReality.WebRTC.LocalAudioTrackSettings)) to create the audio track.
-  - a call to [`PeerConnection.AddTransceiver()`](xref:Microsoft.MixedReality.WebRTC.PeerConnection.AddTransceiver(Microsoft.MixedReality.WebRTC.MediaKind,Microsoft.MixedReality.WebRTC.TransceiverInitSettings)) to add an audio tranceiver.
+  - a call to [`PeerConnection.AddTransceiver()`](xref:Microsoft.MixedReality.WebRTC.PeerConnection.AddTransceiver(Microsoft.MixedReality.WebRTC.MediaKind,Microsoft.MixedReality.WebRTC.TransceiverInitSettings)) to add an audio transceiver.
   - assigning the [`Transceiver.LocalAudioTrack`](xref:Microsoft.MixedReality.WebRTC.Transceiver.LocalAudioTrack) property to the audio track.
   - setting the [`Transceiver.DesiredDirection`](xref:Microsoft.MixedReality.WebRTC.Transceiver.DesiredDirection) to [`Direction.SendReceive`](xref:Microsoft.MixedReality.WebRTC.Transceiver.Direction.SendReceive) or [`Direction.SendOnly`](xref:Microsoft.MixedReality.WebRTC.Transceiver.Direction.SendOnly) depending on whether they expect to also receive an audio track from the remote peer.
 - On the **answering peer**, replace calls to `PeerConnection.AddLocalAudioTrack()` with a call to [`LocalAudioTrack.CreateFromDeviceAsync()`](xref:Microsoft.MixedReality.WebRTC.LocalAudioTrack.CreateFromDeviceAsync(Microsoft.MixedReality.WebRTC.LocalAudioTrackSettings)) to create the audio track.
 However, do not immediately call [`PeerConnection.AddTransceiver()`](xref:Microsoft.MixedReality.WebRTC.PeerConnection.AddTransceiver(Microsoft.MixedReality.WebRTC.MediaKind,Microsoft.MixedReality.WebRTC.TransceiverInitSettings)), but instead wait for the offer to create the transceiver.
 This requires some coordination, either implicit (pre-established transceiver order) or explicit (user communication between the 2 peers, for example using data channels), to determine on each peer which transceiver to use for which track.